containers/podman/docs/source/Commands.rst

 :doc:`init <markdown/podman-init.1>` Initialize one or more containers

-:doc:`inspect <markdown/podman-inspect.1>` Display the configuration of a container or image
+:doc:`inspect <markdown/podman-inspect.1>` Display the configuration of object denoted by ID

 :doc:`kill <markdown/podman-kill.1>` Kill one or more running containers with a specific signal

-:doc:`kube <markdown/podman-kube.1>` Play a pod
+:doc:`kube <markdown/podman-kube.1>` Play containers, pods or volumes from a structured file

-:doc:`load <markdown/podman-load.1>` Load an image from container archive
+:doc:`load <markdown/podman-load.1>` Load image(s) from a tar archive

 :doc:`login <markdown/podman-login.1>` Log in to a container registry

 :doc:`logout <markdown/podman-logout.1>` Log out of a container registry

-:doc:`logs <markdown/podman-logs.1>` Fetch the logs of a container
+:doc:`logs <markdown/podman-logs.1>` Fetch the logs of one or more containers

-:doc:`machine <markdown/podman-machine.1>` Manage podman's virtual machine
+:doc:`machine <markdown/podman-machine.1>` Manage a virtual machine

-:doc:`manifest <markdown/podman-manifest.1>` Create and manipulate manifest lists and image indexes
+:doc:`manifest <markdown/podman-manifest.1>` Manipulate manifest lists and image indexes

 :doc:`mount <markdown/podman-mount.1>` Mount a working container's root filesystem

-:doc:`network <markdown/podman-network.1>` Manage Networks
+:doc:`network <markdown/podman-network.1>` Manage networks

 :doc:`pause <markdown/podman-pause.1>` Pause all the processes in one or more containers